-While Microsoft hasn’t confirmed all of the Xbox Series X’s specs, we know that the console feature a new enhancements that should improve the gaming experience, such as the addition of an SSD to eliminate load times.
+The console will feature new enhancements that should improve the gaming experience, such as the addition of an SSD to eliminate load times.
 It’s a safe bet that the Xbox Series X will also utilize Microsoft’s xCloud service so that you can take your games anywhere.

 Bethesda’s Todd Howard spoke briefly about what he’s seen of Xbox Series X and PS5, and he noted that neither company has “screwed up” its next-gen plans as of this time.
 Considering that Microsoft infamously botched the Xbox One debut with its controversial policies, Xbox fans should be glad to hear that the company isn’t making the same mistakes this time around.

 Here’s everything else we know about Xbox Series X: